fagnerpereira/any2any/plano_mvp_conversor_templates.md

 Benchmark.ips do |x|
   x.config(time: 5, warmup: 2)

   # Small template (< 50 lines)
   x.report("small ERB → Slim") do
-    TemplateConverter.convert(small_erb, from: :erb, to: :slim) end
+    Any2Any.convert(small_erb, from: :erb, to: :slim) end

   # Medium template (100-500 lines)
   x.report("medium HAML → Slim") do
-    TemplateConverter.convert(medium_haml, from: :haml, to: :slim) end
+    Any2Any.convert(medium_haml, from: :haml, to: :slim) end

   # Large template (> 500 lines)
   x.report("large Slim → ERB") do
-    TemplateConverter.convert(large_slim, from: :slim, to: :erb) end
+    Any2Any.convert(large_slim, from: :slim, to: :erb) end

   x.compare!
 end